TheRosettaFoundation/SOLAS-Match/README.md

   - unit_rate                         FLOAT        NOT NULL, # Default Unit Rate ($ Rate for Display in Task View)
   - rate_for_recognition              FLOAT        NOT NULL,
 - A new table "task_urls" which contains an optional URL link which will be displayed in the Task View (for admins), Claimed Tasks and Claimed email and can be used for working on Shell Tasks.
+- There is a new individual button to mark a claimed shell task as complete in the project view.
 - If a Partner cancels a task, they must enter a reason (not just in the "other" case).
 - More information is given before confirming task cancellation about what exactly happens: "Note: when you cancel a task all tasks in the same language pair/file combination will also be cancelled.
 Additionally an email will be sent to any linguists working on the tasks."
 - A Partner now cannot create a revision only project.